bitplane/bitplane.net/dev/python/amigainfo/index.md

 # amigainfo

-A Python library for loading and converting Amiga `.info` icon files.
+A Python library for loading, saving and converting Amiga `.info` icon files.

 Supports all four generations of the format: